SarthakJShetty/Image-Processing/README.md

 ### Contents:
 1. **Convolutions**: Comprises of Python Code, designed for analysis of fatiguing in materials and different componenets being manufactured.
 Soon to be spun off into a standalone project.
 This code has been coupled with TensorFlow, for a fracture detection project.
 Will be updating the code soon here.

-2.**Face Recognition**: Code developed to recognize faces from images.
+2. **Face Recognition**: Code developed to recognize faces from images.
 Has to be tuned to read facial features much more accurately.
 Lots of scope left for development.

 3. **Kerneler**: First code added to the repository.
 Comprises of fundamental concepts seen in other projects within this repository.
 Continuously use concepts here in other projects.